Last updated: 15 March 2018

 sted = lokalitiet + menneske –> mening, fortællinger

-place = a locality + man –> meaning, hi/stories
+place = the locality + man –> opinion, stories

-He also talks about the “national places” found in Danish literature during the 19th century, such as Axel Sandemose’s portrayal of Jante (aka Nykøbing Mors) and its småbymentalitet and Johannes V Jensen’s Himmerland, how place is represented (eg by description, by its interaction with character and plot etc), the resonance of places you know well and the sense of wonder at new places , seeing familiar places in a different light, provins as in umodern vs udkant, and other weighty matters.
-Good stuff!
+He also talks about the “national places” found in Danish literature during the 19th century, such as Axel Sandemose’s portrayal of Jante (aka Nykøbing Mors) and its småbymentalitet and Johannes V Jensen’s Himmerland, how place is represented (eg by description, by its interaction with character and plot etc), the resonance of places you know well, the sense of wonder at new places and seeing familiar places in a different light, provins as in umodern vs udkant, and other weighty matters.